Rin-ne

 The manga has been licensed in North America by Viz Media, which simultaneously released the manga chapters online in English as they were serialized in Japan until March 2011, and in Australasia by Madman Entertainment.
-A three season anime television series adaptation, produced by Brain's Base, aired in Japan from 2015 to 2017.
-As of August 2014, the manga had 3 million collected volumes in print.
+A three season anime television series adaptation, produced by Brain's Base, aired from 2015 to 2017.
+The manga has had 3 million copies in circulation.